Please Visit the Websites of our Sponsors

 tutoring is available for all students.
 In 2013-2014, Muireann Ní Chuív from Co.
 Galway

-and Tomás Ó h-Íde will be teaching in the program.
-Our next offering of Elementary Irish 1 & 2 is late June 2013 (8 week intensive).
-Lehman College students presently use IRI 101 and IRI 102 to fulfill their foreign language requirement.
+and Tomás Ó h-Íde will be teaching the Elementary courses.
+Lehman College students presently use IRI 111 and IRI 112 (6 credits) to fulfill their foreign language requirement.

 Present Elementary Sequence - 8 hours total